-

 What data does Privacy Bee protect?

-Privacy Bee can remove and protect a variety of personally identifiable information for users including:
+Privacy Bee can remove and protect lots of your personally identifiable information including:

 - Name